Data Replication#

 Replication connections are encrypted by default and require that indexers have functioning X509 certificates.
 If the certificates are not signed by a valid certificate authority (CA) then Insecure-Skip-TLS-Verify=true must be added to the Replication configuration section.

-Replication storage nodes (nodes which receive replicated data) are allotted a specific amount of storage and will not delete data until that storage is exhausted.
+Replication storage nodes (nodes which receive replicated data) are allotted a specific amount of storage and will not delete data unless the Max-Replicated-Data-GB parameter is set.
+Even with Max-Replicated-Data-GB set, the replication system will not delete replicated shards until the storage limit has been reached.
 If a remote client node deletes data as part of normal ageout, the data shard is marked as deleted and prioritized for deletion when the replication node hits its storage limit.
 The replication system prioritizes deleted shards first, cold shards second, and oldest shards last.
 All replicated data is compressed; if a cold storage location is provided it is usually recommended that the replication storage location have the same storage capacity as the cold and hot storage combined.

 Note